KillerCodeMonkey/ng-quill/README.md

 =====
 - load angular, quill, ngquill scripts in your index.html
 - add dependency to your app module `var myAppModule = angular.module('quillTest', ['ngQuill']);`
+- use ngQuillConfigProvider to overwrite global settings in your config-Block
 - use ngquill directive in your html
 `<ng-quill-editor ng-model="message" toolbar="true" link-tooltip="true" image-tooltip="true" toolbar-entries="font size bold list bullet italic underline strike align color background link image" editor-required="true" required="" error-class="input-error"></ng-quill-editor>`
 - if you use it in a form and you are resetting it via $setPristine() -> you have to set editor.setHTML('') -> it will add the error class only, if the model has ng-dirty class